 Prepay meters always end up being more expensive.

 Normally – when you are on a pre-payment meter you will be put on the supplier’s highest tariff.

 But if you could stick with a standard “credit” meter you would be able to get a wider choice of tariffs.
-For example, you would be able to take advantage of the cheap introductory offers, direct debit discounts and more.
+For example, you would be able to take advantage of the cheap electricity offers, direct debit discounts and more.

 There are 2 companies that specialise in offering only pre-paid electricity in Ireland.
 They are Prepay Power and Pinergy.

 Both companies will install a prepay meter for no upfront fee if you switch to them.
 But they could end up costing you a lot more overall.

 The basic unit rate they charge is 50.98 per kWh – They also add on an annual standing/service charge of €447.
 (Prices include VAT)